KinaUna/Examplium/Documentation/index.md

 # Documentation Overview

-Nothing to see here yet.
+Todo: Table of contents go here.

+Todo: Something about what is software documentation.
+Todo: Something about what is organizational/business/project documentation.

-Topics to explore and possibly document here, in no particular order:
+Brainstorm of topics to explore and possibly document here, in no particular order:
 - Code and software development
 - Startup
 - Business documentation